peschuster/LogMonitor/README.md

 **Options:**

  * `pathPattern` - RegEx pattern applied to log file names, to map output backends to specific files, file types or locations.
- * `type` - RegEx pattern to filter metrics by types.
+ * `type` - RegEx pattern to filter metrics by type.
  * `target` - Name of the backend (`graphite`, `statsd` or `console`).
  * `metricsPrefix` - Prefix applied to all metrics, before sending them to the backend.